List of unproduced films based on DC Comics imprints

 This is a list of unproduced projects based on DC Comics imprints.
 Some of these productions were, or still are, in development hell.
-Films and TV shows that have not provided significant production announcements within at least a year, would be considered in development limbo until further announcements are released.
-All of the unproduced films and shows are based on DC Comics imprints (Vertigo, WildStorm, Mad).
+Films and TV shows that have not provided significant production announcements within at least a year would be considered in development limbo until further announcements are released.
+All of the unproduced films and shows are based on DC Comics imprints (Vertigo, WildStorm, Mad, Paradox Press).